-Rhubarb Farm are an environmental social enterprise, based in Langwith, on the Derbyshire/Nottinghamshire border and ETC Project Officer Tony Gospel first met with Jennie from Rhubarb Farm in October 2010.
+Rhubarb Farm is an environmental social enterprise, based in Langwith, on the Derbyshire/Nottinghamshire border and ETC Project Officer Tony Gospel first met with Jennie from Rhubarb Farm in October 2010.
 They had just acquired their land and came to us for advice on how to manage their proposed site, which was overgrown with rampant vegetation.

 The farm planned to grow and sell fresh organic produce to the community with the help of the unemployed, people with learning disabilities, people with mental and physical ill health, ex service personnel, and ex-offenders.
 This model is known as therapeutic organic horticulture for developing skills, confidence and employability, and for improving health and well-being.